xh3b4sd/rsx/README.md

 # rsx

-command line tool for simulating different backing scenarios of the resistance protocol
+Command line tool for simulating different backing scenarios of the resistance protocol.